astropy/astropy/docs/coordinates/distances.rst

     >>> cp - cp
     <CartesianPoints [ 0., 0., 0.] kpc>

-This cartesian representation can also be used to create a new coordinate object, either directly or through a `CartesianPoints` object::
+This Cartesian representation can also be used to create a new coordinate object, either directly or through a `CartesianPoints` object::

     >>> from astropy.coordinates import CartesianPoints